lookeypl/lkCommon/README.md

   * `Logger` - Logging module, providing logging macros.
 Supports logging to stdout, file and Visual Studio output.
   * `Pixel` - Module containing an N-component pixel, to use in tandem with `Image` class, or as an object being a multiple-component color.
   * `Sort` - Implementation of various sorting algorithms.
+  * `StaticQueue` - Template with FIFO container queue implementation using fixed size and zero dynamic allocations.
-  * `StaticStack` - Template with stack implementation using fixed size and zero dynamic allocations.
+  * `StaticStack` - Template with LIFO container (aka. stack) implementation using fixed size and zero dynamic allocations.
   * `StringConv` - Converters between String and WideString types.
 Mostly used by other modules for Windows-Linux compatibility purposes.
   * `ThreadPool` - A basic thread pool object, which assigns tasks from a queue to one of already running worker threads.
   * `Timer` - Timing module, uses high precision clocks available in the system.